Can you get pregnant from having sex just once?

 What should I do if a condom breaks?

 Do not panic.
 There are several options to help couples deal with this emergency.
 The emergency toll-free hotlines (800) 230-PLAN (7526) and (888) 668-2528 provide information and assistance, particularly for women who need emergency contraception but cannot reach or do not have a health-care provider.
-Another option is to ask your health-care provider for prepackaged emergency birth control, known as an "emergency contraception kit."
-This kit of hormones is available by prescription.
-You can also get a prescription for the morning-after pill (also called emergency birth control) ahead of time.
-Women should talk with their health-care provider about ways to effectively manage an emergency situation.
+Now you can buy emergency birth control over the counter at the pharmacy.
+Women should talk with their health-care provider about ways to effectively manage an emergency situation so you are prepared.

 What kind of condom can I use if I am allergic to latex?